 We travel to remote areas where becoming severely ill may put you, our traveler, quite far from facilities that can manage your care.
-Our ultimate goal is to prevent severe illness while on our trips such that if you present any COVID-like symptoms, you do not require immediate evacuation for intensive treatment.
-We periodically check the Centers for Disease Control and Preventions’ website, and their February 10, 2023 update continues to say the chance of severe illness is greater for those who are unvaccinated even if they have had a previous infection.
-As time goes on, we will have more information about the nuances of when you are least at risk for severe illness so that we can begin to look at adjusting our policy.
-For now, we still require all our travelers and leaders to have completed the primary vaccination series for COVID-19.
-We do not require booster vaccines for COVID-19.
+Our ultimate goal is to prevent severe illness while on our trips such that if you are showing any COVID-like symptoms, you do not require immediate evacuation for intensive treatment.
+We periodically check the Centers for Disease Control and Preventions’ website, and their May 11, 2023 update continues to say the chance of severe illness is greater for those who are unvaccinated even if they have had a previous infection.

 - Wash your hands frequently (especially if touching your face).
 Use refillable hand sanitizer options to eliminate plastic waste.

 - Purchase travel insurance that covers you for any COVID-related costs should you contract COVID before or during your trip.
 See our Travel Insurance webpage for more information.

 We work hard to keep you up to date so you can more easily plan for your destination country’s various requirements.
 However, it is ultimately you who must be current on any requirements based on your travel route including, but not limited to, layover locations.

 Country Entry Requirements